 |Establish density bonuses|

-Density bonuses encourage housing development and incentivize the addition of Housing that costs no more than 30 percent of a household’s monthly income, as defined by the U.S. Department of Housing and Urban Development. units by granting projects in which the developer includes a certain number of affordable housing units the ability to construct a greater number of market rate units than would otherwise be allowed.
+Density bonuses encourage housing development and incentivize the addition of affordable housing units by granting projects in which the developer includes a certain number of affordable housing units the ability to construct a greater number of market rate units than would otherwise be allowed.

 |The new code includes density bonus programs that incentivize the addition of Affordable units everywhere in Austin.|